HardeepAsrani/o2/controls/color-palette/README.md

-# Using the Color Palette
+# Color Palette control for WordPress

 ## Installing and Setting up

-- Hope you have downloaded and installed o2 on your theme.
+- [Download and Install O2 on your theme](../../README.md).
 If you have installed that, then you may proceed for further steps.

 ## Setting up Color Scheme palette for WordPress